 Effective internal control over financial reporting is necessary for us to provide reliable financial reports and prevent fraud.
 If we cannot provide reliable financial reports or prevent fraud, we may not be able to manage our business as effectively as we would if an effective control environment existed, and our business and reputation with investors may be harmed.
 As a result, our small size and any current internal control deficiencies may adversely affect our financial condition, results of operations and access to capital.
 We have carried out an evaluation under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the most recent period covered by this report.
-Based on the foregoing, our principal executive officer and principal financial officer at the reasonable assurance level due to the material weakness described below.
+Based on the foregoing, our principal executive officer and principal financial officer concluded that our disclosure controls and procedures were not effective at the reasonable assurance level due to the material weakness described below.